exercism/typescript/CONTRIBUTING.md

 /*
  * Run this script (from root directory):
  *
- * $ yarn dlx -p @babel/core -p @babel/node babel-node scripts/checksum
+ * $ yarn node scripts/checksum.mjs
  *
  * This will check root `package.json` matches each exercise's `package.json`.
  * But the catch is there are some dependencies used for build but not served to end users